anyucika192-eng/SoftwareShitLeak/README.md

   <p align="center">
-    Im Leakin this shit becuse the other dude ( 도쿄다이드 ) who had the DC server was a pain in the ass
+    Im Leakin this shit becuse the other dude ( 도쿄다이드 ) who had the DC server was a pain in the ass Fell free to paste from ts btw its aint that bad becuse i made it useable

 <!-- ABOUT THE PROJECT -->